Republicans win control of the U.S. House with 218th seat - NewsBreak

 Democrats also won seats in newly created districts in Colorado and Oregon.

-The post Republicans win control of the U.S. House with 218th seat appeared first on Alaska Beacon .
+The post Republicans win control of the U.S. House with 218th seat appeared first on Arkansas Advocate .

 Comments / 0